Samsung/tizen-fundamental-classes/SRINTizenFramework/doc/pages/async/Overview.md

 asynchronous completion.

 TAL provides TFC::Async which is a template-helper class which declares necessary types related with asynchronous operation.
-Declare an event with TFC::Async<TReturnValue>::Event type where template parameter `TReturnValue` must be substituted with the return type from asynchronous block.
+Declare an event with TFC::Async<T>::Event type where template parameter `T` must be substituted with the return type from asynchronous block.

 The signature for event handler function must be as follow:
 ```{.cpp}